HasanOmar1/Amazon/README.md

 I also had difficulty making the hamburger menu so I just copied it out of Udemy.

-The most difficult thing was creating the navbar , especially the logo since I couldn't find one , so I took a screen shot of it and used it.
+The most difficult thing was creating the navbar .

 I also had difficulty making the website responsive but I think the result is fine.